Nora Eccles Harrison Cardiovascular Research & Training Institute

 • Others such as heparin

-Beyond medication and immediate treatment, procedures to restore regular blood flow can be performed on patients experiencing CS.
+Beyond medication and immediate treatment, procedures to restore regular blood flow can be performed on patients experiencing Cardiogenic Shock Symptoms.
 Inside the body, angioplasty and stenting help open blocked arteries and facilitate blood flow to the heart.
 A balloon pump can be used to assist the heart in pumping blood to the body.
 Alternatively, in very sick patients, extracorporeal membrane oxygenation (ECMO) allows efficient blood pumping outside of the body through a heart-lung machine.

 Doctors can perform surgery on Cardiogenic Shock patients as a last resort, such as coronary artery bypass surgery or a heart transplant.